henry808/leetcode/README.md

-This Repo contains answers to coading problems on LeetCode.com
+This Repo contains answers to coding problems on LeetCode.com